functorz-tech/momen_doc/deployment/permissions.md

 ---
 description: >-
-  Set up various user roles with permissions tailored to access or modify designated tables / columns, interact with certain APIs, and ActionFlow, along with configuration of AI.
+  Set up various user roles with permissions tailored to access or modify designated tables/columns, interact with certain APIs, and ActionFlow, along with configuration of AI.
 ---